 Below are five main factors to take into consideration at the beginning of your search.
 Consider these to find the ideal continuous testing tool for you and your team:

 If you break these five elements further down, you'll see that there are a number of specific features and capabilities you can look for in a tool for continuous testing.
-We've listed these as eight points to consider and put it into a checklist below, which you can use as you search for a test automation and continuous testing tool
+We've listed these as eight points in this downloadable checklist.
+This checklist can be used in your search for a test automation and continuous testing tool.

 No-code test automation enhances the benefits of continuous testing, because it lets teams set up and maintain automated tests much faster than code-based solutions.
 Due to its visual language that everyone can understand, it also makes collaboration easier.

-Learn more about continuous testing with LEAPWORK and sign up for our webinar on continuous testing with no-code test automation to learn about the benefits of no-code for continuous testing and continuous delivery and to see the platform in action.
+Learn more about continuous testing with Leapwork and download our full whitepaper on continuous testing in agile to learn about the benefits of no-code for continuous testing and continuous delivery and use our checklist.